<tc>Mulching - save water and promote growth</tc>

 • Feeds soil organisms

-• Protects against flooding and erosion
+• Protects against washing away and erosion

 • Protection against frost and drying out